Extend SAP SuccessFactors on SAP BTP with the SAP Cloud Application Programming Model (CAP) – Blog Posts Series

 - As demonstrated in the architecture, we will use SAP HANA Cloud for the data model persistence, so you’ll need to create a SAP HANA Cloud database instance following this tutorial (please, be aware that everything in trial accounts shut down overnight – applications, databases etc., so make sure you start your database instance before deploying your solution);

-- To use the HTML5 applications repository and add the application to the launchpad we will need to setup the SAP Launchpad Service.
+- To use the HTML5 applications repository and add the application to the launchpad we will need to setup the SAP Work Zone Standard Edition (formerly SAP Launchpad Service).
 You can do it following this tutorial.

 - And last, but not least, you’ll need access to a SAP SuccessFactors development tenant with admin credentials (unfortunately there’s no trial for that one, so make sure you’re granted such access by other means).

 After having complied with all requirements in the list, let’s create the destination to the SAP SuccessFactors API tenant before we actually start developing the application.
 To do so, just follow these simple steps:

 2. On the left-hand side, expand the Connectivity section and click on Destinations

 3. On the right, click on New Destination

 4. Fill-up the destination information according to the screenshot and instructions below

 a.
 URL of your SAP SuccessFactors API tenant.
 Usually it follows the format: https://api<tenant host>.successfactors.<eu or com>.
 You should ask this URL to your SAP SuccessFactors technical administrator.

 b.
 SAP SuccessFactors admin user (or any user with read/write permission on Users/Employee Profiles and appropriate access to OData APIs).
 This user must be provided in the format: <username>@<company id>